Demians12/nameko-devops/part-3/README.md

 # Create a epinio service and deploy to its catalog

 - Let's create a service in the epinio catalog.
 We'll deploy a elasticache-redis.
-- - These are the available services in my epinio: <br>
+- These are the available services in my epinio catalog: <br>
 ```bash
 epinio service catalog
 ```
 ![imagem](assets/catalog_epinio.png)

 - Epinio services are descriptions of Helm charts.
 Before deploy custom services we have to package these services using helm.
 - Navigate to crossplane/epinio-services and run the following commands: <br>